Ashyy0205/MesmerGlass/docs/README.md

 2. **Developers**: Begin with [Development Setup](development/dev-setup.md)
 3. **Technical Details**: Explore the [Technical Reference](technical/)

+4. **DevTools Page**: In the GUI, press Ctrl+Shift+D to open the DevTools page.
+It lets you spin up deterministic virtual toys without hardware and view their live intensity.

 ## 📝 Contributing

 When adding new documentation: